jkingportfolio/CI_PP3_Taco_Trailer/README.md

 Operation: User keyboard input.

-# Login
+##### Login
+Operation: User keyboard input.
 Selecting the login option will direct users to the login page.
 Here they will be asked to enter their user name and password.
 Validation is used to validate that the user name entered is in The Taco Trailer Google Sheets database and that the entered password is correct.
 When successful the user will now be logged in and at the members area page, if an incorrect password is entered the user will be warned of an incorrect password input.
 Users have 3 guesses until the access denied message will show and the user is redirected back to the Welcome page.

-# Create an account
+##### Create an account
 Selecting the create an account option will guide users through the neccesary inputs required for creating an account.

 Those pieces of data are: